DanielQuinn53/DanielQuinn53/README.md

-- 👋 Hi, I’m Dan (@DanielQuinn53)
-- 👀 I’m interested in Quantum Machine Learning
+🔭 I’m currently working on Quantum Machine Learning.
-- 🌱 I’m currently in my first year of a PhD in Physics at Queen's University Belfast
+🌱 I’m currently learning the Qiskit Library and Italian.
+👯 I’m looking to collaborate on any fun project on QML.
+📫 How to reach me: dquinn53@qub.ac.uk
+😄 Pronouns: he/him

 <!---
 DanielQuinn53/DanielQuinn53 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.